Ad hoc Committee of the Director-General

 APPROXIMATE COMMITTEE SIZE: 25 delegates

-Note: Given the nature of the Ad hoc Committee, it is recommended that all delegates have previous experience in crisis committees.
-Similarly, unlike in other crisis suits, delegates will not be required to submit their position paper beforehand, and the use of technology in the room will be at the chair’s discretion.
+Note: Given the ad hoc nature of the committee, it is recommended that all delegates have previous experience in crisis committees.
+Delegates will not be required to submit their position paper beforehand, and the use of technology in the room will be at the chair’s discretion.

 The topic will be released at the start of Committee Session I. All delegates will be given a reading period to review the background guide and prepare for debate at the start of Committee Session I. No notes will be accepted during this reading period.